Ajdev11/Cloudedge-AssetModules/README.md

 `git checkout -b feature/YurFea
 .
 Commit your changes and push to the branch:

-`git commit -am 'Add some features or commit messages`
+`git commit -am 'Add some features or commit messag

 `git push origin feature/YourFeature